micapu/PashC/README.md

-Pashc is a way of creating unique passwords for all your websites without using a centralised online password manager.
+PashWord is a way of creating unique passwords for all your websites without using a centralised online password manager.

 Simply type your website name in and you will be given a unique password ender to a base password only you know.